taneishi/PCA/README.md

 ## PCA

-First we take an example of Pearson's two dimensional dataset[Pearson].
+First we take an example of Pearson's two dimensional dataset[^Pearson].

 For this dataset, we perform mean centering.
 That is, $\mu_i = 0$ for all $i$.
 The centered dataset $X$ is shown in Figure 1.